 Keys will be issued to graduate students based on need.
-Students should meet with the department head and/or their major professor to determine what keys they should receive.
+Students should meet with the department graduate program officer and/or their major professor to determine what keys they should receive.
 Once key orders have been obtained, keys are issued through Access Control.
 All keys must be returned to Access Control before a student graduates.